How Bookmakers Make Money

 Exploiting Promotions Through Matched Betting

-Matched betting is a method that systematically exploits bookmaker promotions, particularly free bets and bonuses, to guarantee a profit regardless of the outcome of events.
-It is entirely legal, risk-free if done correctly, and has gained popularity due to its consistent profitability.
+Matched betting systematically exploits bookmaker promotions to guarantee profit regardless of the outcome.
+It's legal, risk-free when done correctly, and consistently profitable.

 How Matched Betting Works

-Matched betting involves placing opposing bets to cover all outcomes of an event, ensuring a guaranteed return.
-Typically, this involves:
+Matched betting involves placing opposing bets to cover all outcomes, locking in a guaranteed return.
+It uses two types of bet:

-By combining a Back bet using a bookmaker's promotion (like a free bet) with an opposing Lay bet on an exchange, matched bettors can guarantee they extract a high percentage (typically 70-85%) of the free bet's value as pure profit, no matter the result of the match.
+By combining a Back bet using a bookmaker's free bet with an opposing Lay bet on an exchange, matched bettors extract 70-85% of the free bet's value as pure profit, no matter the result.

 Example Matched Betting Scenario